learn-co-curriculum/reading-ios-nsdictionary/README.md

 Here, we have nested dictionaries, and we may use this shorthand literal syntax to access the phone number.
 Recall in our advanced contact list, the phone number is stored as an `NSNumber`.
 If you tried to place this value into an `NSString`, your program would crash.

+## `objectForKey`

 You might also see the following old-school syntax used.
-(If you decide to use a database service like Parse down the line to store your contact list in the cloud, you'll see this often.)
+We do not suggest you use this syntax, but you should know how to read it.

 ```
-NSNumber *marcsPhoneNumber = [[contactDictionary objectForKey:@"Marc Bevilaqua"] objectForKey:@"Phone Number"];
+NSNumber *marcsPhoneNumber = [[contactDictionary objectForKey:@"Marc Bevilaqua"]
+												 objectForKey:@"Phone Number"];
 ```

 Here we have used the `NSDictionary` method `objectForKey:` in order to obtain first, the value for the key "Marc Bevilaqua" (which is a dictionary itself.)
 And we have nested this method call inside a second method call that gets us the value for the key "Phone Number."

-Feel free to use the syntax most comfortable for you, but you should be familiar with both.
+Again, because this syntax is more verbose, we don't suggest you default to it, but you may come across it, and therefore you must be familiar with it.

+## `alloc` and `init`

+As with all objects in Objective-C, you may also use the more traditional `alloc` and `init` to initialize a dictionary, like so:

 ## Enumerating Dictionaries